MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-openai.md

-This agent is designed to provide a flexible and user-friendly platform for interacting with OpenAI services, either the public OpenAI service or a private deployment of the Azure OpenAI service, through one or more customly defined GPT instances.
+This agent is designed to provide a flexible and user-friendly platform for interacting with OpenAI services, either the public OpenAI service or a private deployment of the Azure OpenAI service, through one or more custom defined GPT instances.

 ## GPT